cedeber/framebuffer-worker/README.md

 Draw on a Canvas from a Web Worker.

+This is definitely not optimized for real-time application, although possible.
+The main goal is to render a visualization of millions of data which usually take some seconds to render.

+By doing it off-the-main-thread, in a Worker, it will never block the UI.

 ## How does it work?

 As the [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) API is still experimental, we draw directly in a [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).